-Jump into Summer Break with a visit to Walla Walla
+Jump into your Family Break with a visit to Walla Walla

-Walla Walla is the perfect location for your family summer vacation.
-Average summer temperatures hover in the 80s, and rain is a rarity.
+Walla Walla is the perfect location for your family vacation.
+Average summer temperatures hover in the 80s, winter temperatures average in the 40s, and rain is a rarity.
 The range of accommodations, from well-known hotel chains to friendly bed and breakfasts, make it easy to find a comfortable place to recharge within any budget.
 Best of all, family-friendly activities abound in Walla Walla.
 From self-guided tours of Fort Walla Walla Museum and Whitman Mission, picnics in our charming well-kept parks, farmer’s markets to farm tours, vacationers of all ages will find something delightful to do in Walla Walla.